asanch28/code-refactor/README.md

 # refactor-homework

-For this assignment the code was "wet"

-I "dried" up the code by simplifiying the code in css because there were too many repeating classes that could be narrowed down to one class.

-I was able to do this to many differnet classed without changing or encountering any bugs wihin the website.
+This week for Module 1 our mission was to refactor code that was given to us and condense it down to a simpler and easier form to read.

+I edited the HTML to have less <div> and renamed the CSS classes and reordered them in a way to match the HTML file